nolan-h-hamilton/ROCCO/README.md

 1. Explicitly accounts for both **enrichment and spatial characteristics** of open chromatin signals to capture the full extent of peaks;
 1. **No arbitrary thresholds** on the minimum number of supporting samples/replicates;
-1. Is efficient for **large numbers of samples** with an asymptotic time complexity independent of sample count;
+1. Is efficient for **large numbers of samples** with an asymptotic time complexity independent of sample size;
-1. **Does not require training data** or initial candidate peak regions which are hard to define given the lack of a priori sets of open chromatin regions;
+2. **Does not require training data** or initial candidate peak regions
-1. Employs a **mathematically tractable model** permitting guarantees of performance and efficiency.
+3. Employs a **mathematically tractable model** permitting guarantees of performance and efficiency

 ## Getting Started